 (B) The required financial security; or

-(iii) A letter from a duly authorized official from a Municipally Owned Utility (MOU) or Electric Cooperative (EC) confirming the Entity’s intent to construct and operate a proposed Generation Resource and interconnect such Generation to its own transmission system.
+(iii) A letter from a duly authorized official from a Municipally Owned Utility (MOU) or Electric Cooperative (EC) confirming the Entity’s intent to construct and operate a proposed All-Inclusive Generation Resource and interconnect such Generation to its own transmission system.

-(2) Notwithstanding paragraph (1) of this Section, ERCOT will not require an IE proposing to interconnect a Generation Resource powered by wind or photovoltaic solar energy to provide notification of receiving an air permit or a Declaration of Adequate Water Supplies as a condition for including the Generation Resource in the base cases described in paragraph (1).
-However, ERCOT will not include such a Generation Resource in the base cases unless the IE has provided all data required by Paragraph (1)(a) and an agreement or letter as described in Paragraph (1)(d).

-(3) The IE shall provide to ERCOT the data necessary to model the Generation Resource in the base cases created and maintained by SSWG, SPWG, and the DWG, as directed by ERCOT.
+(2) Upon meeting the requirements of paragraph (1) above, the IE shall provide the remaining required data within 60 days for modeling of the proposed All-Inclusive Generation Resource in the base cases created and maintained by the System Protection Working Group (SPWG) and the Dynamics Working Group (DWG) plus any remaining planning model data as specified in the Resource Registration Glossary, Planning Model column, using the applicable Resource Registration process.

-(4) Once the IE has met these requirements, ERCOT will notify the SSWG, SPWG, and the DWG, and the proposed Generation Resource will be included in the base cases created and maintained by these working groups.
+(3) Once the IE has met these requirements, ERCOT will notify the SSWG, SPWG, and the DWG, and the proposed All-Inclusive Generation Resource will be included in the base cases created and maintained by these working groups.

 ERCOT Planning Guide